mozilla/glean/docs/user/pings/baseline.md

 ## Scheduling

+The `baseline` ping is automatically submitted with a `reason: foreground` when the application is moved to the [foreground](index.md#defining-background-state).

-The `baseline` ping is automatically submitted with a `reason: background` when the application is moved to the [background](index.md#defining-background-state).
+Prior to Glean 27.0.0, the `baseline` ping is automatically submitted with a `reason: background` when the application is moved to the [background](index.md#defining-background-state).
 The `baseline` ping will be submitted at startup with a `reason: dirty_startup`, if the previous session was not cleanly closed.
 This only happens from the second start.

 See also the [ping schedules and timing overview](ping-schedules-and-timings.html).